Relocate Your Business to Minneapolis

 - The City offers a wide array of financing programs, ranging from $1,000 to $10 million, for Minneapolis businesses as well as staff assistance in selecting the appropriate program.

-- The City's Minneapolis Employment and Training Program provides a variety of tools for employers and can assist businesses with employment, training, and recruitment.
+- City of Minneapolis Employment and Training provides a variety of tools for employers and can assist businesses with employment, training, and recruitment.

-- Several regional Chambers of Commerce have programs and a diverse member network to help your business succeed.
+- The Minneapolis Regional Chamber of Commerce has programs and a diverse member network to help your business succeed.

 - Connect with neighborhood business associations (pdf) and other business owners to stay informed.